openshift/ansible-service-broker/docs/ssl_tls.md

  ...
 ```

 Once the configuration is changed, run `scripts/prep_local_devel_env.sh` to prepare the environment.
-Then run `make run` will start the broker in an insecure mode, and the service catalog can connect to your local broker.
+Then run `make run` will start the broker in insecure mode, and the service catalog can connect to your local broker.

 ### Insecure Broker and Termination Policy Matrix
 The broker and [termination](https://docs.openshift.com/container-platform/3.6/architecture/core_concepts/routes.html#secured-routes) policy are tied together.
 Below is a matrix of starting the broker in insecure and secure and the